IRCGraphic/D-Cinelike-and-Normal-Blockbuster-LUTs/README.md

 - To download the LUTs simply click over the .zip file in the file menu above and then click in the download button option in the upper right corner.

 - For a colour rendition demonstration of the LUTs watch this video montage https://youtu.be/u3WZun1xiSQ if you haven't already been re-directed here from Youtube.
-And for any feedback feel free to comment in the discussions section.
+And for any feedback feel free to comment in the discussions menu.